-Note: Dependent variable is the log cognition of the child at follow up. t and t + 1 denote that a variable was measured at baseline and endline, respectively.
+Note: Dependent variable is the log cognition of the child at follow up.
+At the top of each of the IV columns we state the exclusion restrictions used. t and t+1 denote that a variable was measured at baseline and endline, respectively.
 95% Confidence intervals in brackets based on 1,000 bootstrap replications of the entire estimation process taking into account clustering at the municipality level.